Proof of the $(\alpha,\beta)$--inversion formula conjectured by Hsu and Ma: Some explicit matrix inversions

-\end{lz} Going along with this line, we yet find another new theta matrix inversion arising from Schilling and Warnaar's partial theta function identity. \begin{lz} Let $F=(F(n,k))_{n\geq k\in {\Bbb Z}}$ and $G=(G(n,k))_{n\geq k\in {\Bbb Z}}$ be two infinite lower-triangular with the entries given by
+In the same line, we can find the second new matrix inversion arising from Schilling and Warnaar's partial theta function identity. \begin{tl} Let $F=(F(n,k))_{n\geq k\in {\Bbb Z}}$ and $G=(G(n,k))_{n\geq k\in {\Bbb Z}}$ be two infinite lower-triangular with the entries given by